 We are also less likely to worry about hypothetical events in the future which can lead to feelings of anxiety.

-In my twenties I often found myself stuck in a useless pattern of thinking about events that occurred in the past, sometimes events that happened many years ago, accompanied with a critical, repetitive narrative that highlighted all the mistakes I had made, while experiencing the negative feelings that accompanied that event.
+In my twenties I often found myself stuck in a useless pattern of thinking about events that occurred in the past, sometimes events that happened many years ago, accompanied with a critical, repetitive narrative that highlighted all the mistakes I had made while experiencing the negative feelings that accompanied that event.

-It took me a long time to even identify this damaging pattern of thinking, become aware of the affects holding onto the story of the past had on my present situation, and how it created anxiety about the future.
+It took me a long time to even identify this damaging pattern of thinking, become aware of the effects holding onto the story of the past had on my present situation, and how it created anxiety about the future.

-I practice mindfulness to anchor my mind into the present, become aware of my thoughts, emotions and sensations in my body and experienced more joy and self awareness as a result.
+I practice mindfulness to anchor my mind into the present, become aware of my thoughts, emotions and sensations in my body and experienced more joy and self-awareness as a result.
 I continue to do this daily and enjoy each day through the lens of mindfulness.

 What Is Mindfulness?